lucasnorruva/ENTv4/docs/blockchain.md

-# Blockchain Anchoring Strategy
+# Smart Contract Deployment and Blockchain Anchoring

-We anchor product integrity on the Polygon PoS blockchain by storing cryptographic hashes of the product data.
+We anchor product integrity on the blockchain by storing cryptographic hashes of the product data.
+This provides a tamper-proof, time-stamped record of the product's state at any given point.

+## Core Anchoring Strategy

+The simplest method is to store a product's data hash on an EVM-compatible chain like Polygon PoS.
+The low transaction costs and fast finality make it ideal.
+A backend service, like a Firebase Cloud Function, is triggered when a passport is finalized.
+It serializes the product metadata (e.g., as JSON-LD), computes its `keccak256` hash, and calls a smart contract function to record it.

+### Smart Contract Example: ProductRegistry

 Below is a sample Solidity contract that records a product’s hash and emits an event.
-In practice you would compile and deploy this to Polygon (Mumbai testnet or mainnet) using Hardhat/Truffle or similar tools:

-### Smart Contract Deployment Strategy

 ```solidity
 // SPDX-License-Identifier: MIT